What is the training for a Naturopathic Doctor?

 How do naturopathic doctors, specifically Dr. Godby, diagnose and treat?

-Dr. Godby uses a wide variety of tools to assess and diagnose the patient’s dis-ease, including, but not limited to: blood chemistry, urinalysis; urine: organic acids and neurotransmitters; saliva: hormones; stool: digestive issues and intestinal microbes; and hundred of other laboratory tests; vitals; symptoms; medical history; family history; lifestyle: nutrition, exercise, managing stress, relationships.
-Dr. Godby listens intently and intuitively, and seeks to build relationships of trust with every patient.
-Dr. Godby treats with: exercise, attitude adjustment, stress management, bio-identical hormones, nutritional supplements, hydrotherapy, a sense of humor, counseling, and any other treatment strategy that will help the patient move forward.
-Dr. Godby will refer to other practitioners when it is in the best interest of the patient.
+Dr. Godby, Dr. Ethelbah and Dr. Ray use a wide variety of tools to assess and diagnose the patient’s dis-ease, including, but not limited to: blood chemistry (using optimal ranges), urinalysis; urine: organic acids and neurotransmitters; saliva: hormones; stool: digestive issues and intestinal microbes; and hundred of other laboratory tests; physical exams, including female gyn exams; vitals (blood pressure, heart rate, oxygen saturation, ph, weight; etc.); symptoms; medical history; family history; lifestyle: nutrition, exercise, managing stress, relationships, environmental exposure, etc. The three doctors listen intently and intuitively, and seeks to build relationships of trust with every patient.
+They treat with: exercise, attitude adjustment, stress management, bio-identical hormones, nutritional supplements, hydrotherapy, intravenous (IV) therapy, a sense of humor, counseling, botanical tinctures, and any other treatment strategy that will help the patient move forward.
+The three doctors will refer patients to other practitioners when necessary.